-Project Evil 8.5 is a 1993 Fox body Ford Mustang powered by a 427 cubic inch small-block with a Vortech Xi billet supercharger built by Steve Morris Engines.
+Project Evil 8.5 is a 1993 Fox body Ford Mustang powered by a 427 cubic inch small-block with a Vortech Xi billet supercharger built by Steve Morris Engines, sporting cylinder heads from Frankenstein Engine Dynamics.
 Featuring a 25.3-spec chassis and suspension components from Chassisworks, Skinny Kid Race Cars, and AFCO by Menscer shocks, Evil 8.5 will contest the popular and ever-challenging Outlaw 8.5 category with the NMCA WEST and PSCA series on the west coast.

 The Outlaw 8.5 competition around the country has become pretty cutthroat; not surprisingly, such performances, with four-second runs all but mandatory from 3,000-plus pounds cars on a tiny tire, it’s also tough on parts.
 And so skimping anywhere in the build of a racecar for this kind of beating is a bad idea.